 The Royal Pavilion has two floors, the ground floor is accessible to wheelchair users, but access to the first floor is via a staircase only.
 There is an accessible toilet on the ground floor, and wheelchairs are available to use on request.

 On the ground floor there is an audio-visual room with a video presentation about all aspects of the Royal Pavilion.
-Audio tours are available with British Sign Language and also for visitors with a visual impairment.
-The audioguides are suitable for those with a ‘T’ switch on their hearing aid.
+An audio guide is available with an onscreen transcript.
 The audio guide also includes a video tour of the first floor for visitors that are unable to use the stairs.
 Tactile tours of the palace can be booked for groups of visually impaired visitors and sign language interpreted group tours can be booked for the hard of hearing.

 Visitor Services Officers are positioned around the building should you require any assistance and are happy to answer any queries.

 The Royal Pavilion is a member of the Visitor Attraction Quality Assurance scheme.

 We look forward to welcoming you.
 If you have any queries or require any assistance please phone 03000 290900 or email email@example.com